MicrosoftDocs/azure-devops-docs/docs/test/run-automated-tests-from-test-hub.md

 1. Choose **OK** to start the testing process.
-The system checks that only automated tests are selected (any manual tests are ignored), validates the environment to ensure the Visual Studio Test task is present and has valid settings, checks the user's permission to create a release for the selected release pipeline, creates a test run, and then triggers the creation of a release to the selected environment.
+The system checks that only automated tests are selected (any manual tests are ignored), validates the stage to ensure the Visual Studio Test task is present and has valid settings, checks the user's permission to create a release for the selected release pipeline, creates a test run, and then triggers the creation of a release to the selected stage.

    ![Starting the test execution](_img/run-automated-tests-from-test-hub/run-auto-tests-from-hub-109.png)